magento/pwa-studio/pwa-devdocs/src/product-recs/index.md

 Magento's [Product Recommendations powered by Adobe Sensei](https://docs.magento.com/user-guide/marketing/product-recommendations.html) is a feature backed by several SaaS services.
 The **Store** side includes your PWA storefront, which contains the event collector and recommendations layout template, and the backend, which includes the GraphQL endpoints, SaaS Export module, and the Admin UI.

-After you install the Product Recommendations PWA extension on your store, it will start sending [behavioral data](https://devdocs.magento.com/recommendations/events.html) to Adobe Sensei.
+After you install the Product Recommendations PWA extension on your store, it will start sending [behavioral data](https://devdocs.magento.com/recommendations/events.html) to Adobe Sensei with no additional setup.
 Adobe Sensei processes this behavioral data along with the catalog data from the Magento backend and calculates the product associations leveraged by the recommendations service.
 At this point, the merchant can create and manage recommendation units from the Magento Admin UI then fetch those product recommendation units from their PWA storefront.